doublerobotics/d3-sdk/docs/Glossary.md

 #### Driver Interface
 This generally refers to Double's driver clients on the web ([drive.doublerobotics.com](https://drive.doublerobotics.com)) and the [Double app for iOS](https://apps.apple.com/us/app/double/id589230178).
 The driver interfaces do not have many ways for developers to customize them.
 If you need a highly customized experience, you can build your own web service and driver interfaces, such as in our [standby-webrtc](../examples/standby-webrtc) example.

+#### Endpoint
+This is the section of the core d3 service that connects to Double's signaling servers to accept and facilitate calls from the driver interfaces.
+You can choose to disable this completely, if you're going to build your own servers or run autonomous applications locally.
+You can also keep the Endpoint enabled to allow users to call from the Double system, while still creating a custom standby screen that adds your own functionality to the device.

 #### Events
 Your application (native or a custom standby screen) receives these from the d3 service.
 [See more](Communication.md)